moshi4/ANIclustermap/README.md

 Description of ANIclustermap's automated workflow.

 1. Calculate ANI between all-vs-all microbial genomes by fastANI.
-   If similarity between genomes is low, fastANI output NA.
+   If no similarity detected by fastANI, NA is output.
 In that case, NA is replaced by 0.0.
+   If previous result available at the time of re-run, reuse previous result.
 2. Clustering ANI matrix by scipy's UPGMA method.
 3. Using clustered matrix, draw ANI clustermap by seaborn.